ivoleitao/shadertoy/packages/shadertoy/README.md

 }
 ```

-As mentioned in the feature list, to (optionally) respect the shader privacy constraints but still benefit from a larger set of operations some of them available only through the site API, the hybrid API can be used.
-Start by instancianting a suitable hybrid API implementation, for example the one provided by the `shadertoy_client` API:
+As mentioned in the feature list, to (optionally) respect the shader privacy constraints but still benefit from a larger set of operations (some of them available only through the site API), the hybrid API can be used.
+Start by instancianting a suitable hybrid API implementation, for example the one provided by the `shadertoy_client` package:

 ```dart
 // Creates a hybrid client using the REST API key `apiKey`